-Changing the Support or Chat account at runtime is not supported.
-While it is possible to initialize with one account and again with another during runtime, we do not support this configuration.
+If you change the Support configuration at runtime, be aware that this is not supported.
+While it is possible to initialize with one configuration/account and initialize again with another one during runtime, we do not support such a configuration.

 The customisable ticket creation message doesn't support Placeholders but does support Dynamic Content.

 The use of subsections is not supported by the SDK.
 In the UI, subsections will be treated as normal sections of a category.

 The R8 compiler is now used by default to perform compile-time code optimizations.
 R8 is more aggressive in its optimizations than Proguard was, and removes some code that is required by the Support SDK to function correctly.
 In an upcoming release we will add rules to keep these classes in our consumer Proguard rules (which are used by R8).